iron-software/IronWord.Examples/how-to/add-table/README.md

 ## Quickstart: Add a Table Efficiently

-In this streamlined approach using IronWord, you can quickly generate a table, configure its properties, populate it, embed it in a document, and save the outcome.
-This enables you to produce a DOCX document with a well-designed table effortlessly.
+In this simplified approach using IronWord, you can quickly generate a table, configure its properties, populate it, embed it in a document, and save the outcome.
+This enables you to produce a DOCX document with a well-designed table.

 ```cs
 var table = new IronWord.Models.Table(3, 4);